theolivenbaum/resin/README.md

 [null, null, 0.1, 3],
 [0.2, null, 0.1, 3]

-Map the query and the documents in vector space, sort by the documents' (Euclidean) distance from the query document, paginate and as a final step, fetch documents from the filesystem.
+Map the query and the documents in vector space, sort by the documents' (Euclidean) distance from the query, paginate and as a final step, fetch documents from the filesystem.

 __Answer__: Something you can have or possibly be.